Aryany871/Shoot-/README.md

 # Shoot- A Fun Game
-A 2-d shooting game built using Kaboom.js library of Javascript.
+**I and tirthankarnandi44@gmail.com** built this 2-d shooting game together using Kaboom.js library of Javascript.
 Enjoy the game.